Francis deSouza

 Francis Aurelio deSouza (/ˈdʌsuːzɑː/; born December 2, 1970) is an American entrepreneur and business executive.
-He is the president and chief executive officer (CEO) of Illumina and a member of the Board of Directors of The Walt Disney Company.
+He is the Chief Operating Officer of Google Cloud and a member of the Board of Directors of Deel Inc.

+He previously co-founded SynthLabs and prior to that was the chief executive officer (CEO) of Illumina.
 Before Illumina, deSouza was president of products and services at Symantec.
 He joined Symantec in 2006 when Symantec acquired IMlogic, where deSouza was founder and CEO.
 Prior to IMlogic, deSouza worked at Microsoft from 1998 to 2001 after Microsoft acquired Flash Communications, where deSouza was co-founder and CEO.

-Early life
+Personal life

-He was born in Addis Ababa, Ethiopia, to Elpinki, an Ethiopian/Greek mother, and Domingos, an Indian father.
+He was born in Addis Ababa, Ethiopia, to a mother of Ethiopian and Greek descent, Elpinki, and an Indian father of Konkani descent, Domingos.
 He was the second of five children.
 His mother was a homemaker and his father was a commercial representative for Japanese trading company Itochu.
 Before he was 5, his family moved to Dubai, United Arab Emirates.

 In 1987, at age 16, he graduated from St. Mary's Catholic High School, Dubai, UAE and was admitted to the Massachusetts Institute of Technology (MIT).
 He graduated Tau Beta Pi, Eta Kappa Nu and Sigma Xi from MIT in 1992 with Master of Science and Bachelor of Science degrees in electrical engineering and computer science and a minor in economics.

-Personal life

-During the divorce proceedings of Mr. deSouza and his wife Erica, the division of their crypto assets became a subject of dispute, drawing attention to how Cryptocurrency assets are treated in cases of divorce.
+Desouza was divorced in 2017 and has 2 children.
+Desouza invested in bitcoin in 2013 and the division of their cryptocurrency assets in the divorce became a subject of dispute, drawing attention to how cryptocurrency assets are treated in divorce.

 Career

 Early in his career, he worked at the IBM Thomas J. Watson Research Center and then in management consulting.

+Flash Communications

-DeSouza co-founded and served as CEO of Flash Communications, a provider of corporate instant messaging that was acquired by Microsoft in 1998.
+In 1997 DeSouza co-founded and was CEO of Flash Communications, a provider of corporate instant messaging that was acquired by Microsoft in 1998.